Time-space Trade-offs in Population Protocols for the Majority Problem: A Note on Uniformity

 \section{A Note on Uniformity}

 Uniformity in population protocols means that a single algorithm is designed to work for populations of any size.
 In particular, nodes have no information on the population size $n$.
-Protocols where nodes are restricted to a constant number of states are always uniform: nodes cannot even store information about $n$.
-But most newer protocols allow for a super-constant number of states and use (upper bounds on) $n$.
-In particular, protocols that stop their computation once a counter reaches a value of $\polylog(n)$ fall into this category.
+Protocols where nodes are restricted to a constant number of states are always uniform.
+But most of the newer protocols allow for a super-constant number of states and use some upper bounds on $n$, so they are not uniform.
+In particular, protocols that stop their computation once a counter reaches a value of $\polylog(n)$ fall into this category of non-uniform protocols.
+This \lcnamecref{sec:uniform-population-protocols} presents a uniform population protocol for majority.

+\paragraph{Uniform Population Model} To study \emph{uniform} population protocols whose state requirements increase with the population size $n$, the original model – which considers nodes as finite-state machines (FSM), see \cref{sec:model} – turns out to be inadequate.
+Indeed, if each node is an FSM with a state space of size $f(n)$ for a non-trivial function $f$, then the nodes and, thus, the protocol inherently depend on $n$ and cannot be simply \enquote{deployed} in a population of different size.

+\Textcite{DBLP:conf/podc/DotyE19} introduce a generalized population model that is better suited for this scenario and which we adopt in the remainder of this \lcnamecref{sec:uniform-population-protocols}.
+In their model, each node is represented by a $2$-tape deterministic Turing machine (TM).
+We assume that both tapes are infinite to the left and right and that the origin is marked by a special \emph{origin symbol}.
+Tape~1 (read-only) is called the \emph{input tape} and tape~2 (read-write) the \emph{working tape}.
+One two-way infinite working tape is sufficient for us since it allows maintaining two unbounded variables, as required in our protocol.
+For protocols with more unbounded variables, similarly to~\cite{DBLP:journals/corr/abs-1805-04832} one can use a TM with as many (one-sided infinite) input/working tapes as there are unbounded variables (whose number must not depend on $n$).

+At the beginning of any interaction, a node's working tape is identical to its working tape at the end of the previous interaction.
+Whenever two nodes interact, they copy each other's working tape onto their own input tape and restart their TM by entering a start TM-state (which then computes a new state, updates the node's working tape, and halts).
+We define the number of states used during a protocol execution as $\abs{\Sigma}^s$, where $\Sigma$ is the (binary) tape alphabet and $s$ is the maximum number of tape cells written by any node during the execution.

+Having the above formal model in mind, our description sticks with the standard population protocol terminology.
+In particular, we assume a suitable encoding of the nodes' states using the alphabet $\Sigma$ and simply identify the content of a node's working tape with its state.
+An important implication of the model is that nodes might now use an unbounded number of states (write an unbounded number of cells on the working tape).
+However, in our uniform majority protocol, the number of used states is finite with probability $1$ and $\ldauOmicron{\log n \cdot \log\log n}$ in the population size $n$ \whplong/.